NERDev/GIFTron-Back-End/v1/documentation.md

 | access_roles | Access roles                                        | false         | inherited     |
 | strict       | Restrict access to only access role members         | false         | inherited     |

+Note: only the fields specified will be affected.
+If a field is omitted, it will not be changed from its current state.

 ## Users
 #### GET /guild/users